 How a former bean sprout manufacturing plant turned into the east end’s hippest brewery and restaurant

-The building started as a 604-square-metre, single-storey edifice that former Joe Beef prep cook Max Meighen took over in 2017; it took two and a half years to transform the former bean sprout manufacturing plant into a two-storey brewery with a ground-floor restaurant and large rooftop garden.
+The building started as a 604-square-metre, single-storey edifice that former Joe Beef prep cook Max Meighen took over in 2017; it took two and a half years to transform the former bean sprout manufacturing plant into a two-storey brewery with a ground-floor restaurant and a 4,000 sq. foot farm on the large rooftop.
 Taking its name from the Norwegian word for “crop,” Avling was inspired by the ability of Nordic chefs to create good, new food from good, old ingredients.

 Chef Suzanne Barr (formerly of Saturday Dinette) concocted its novel spins on local cuisine (the kitchen is now being overseen by Barr’s protégé Mohammed Khodadadi).
 Highlights of the menu, which is dotted with herbs and vegetables grown on the roof, include an excellent turnip cake in buttermilk ranch dressing.